|Type into this search field anything you wish to find in the whole commensa.net site:|

 The caption, alas, is mostly wrong.
 The best data I’ve seen show him coming into the world on 29 November 1799 at Taghkanic (also spelled Taconic), Columbia County, New York.
-In the Decker line, Isaac was a seventh-generation American, not an immigrant.
+In the Decker line, Isaac was a seventh-generation American, of seventeenth-century New Netherlands stock, NOT an immigrant.

 In later life, he farmed in the vicinity of Heber City (“down Charleston way”).
-It seems that that area used to be called “Provo Valley.”
-It’s up in the mountains, east of Provo City, at the other end of Provo Canyon.
+It does appear that that area used to be called “Provo Valley.”
+Actually, he wound up ranching in the Heber area, in the mountains east of Provo in Utah Valley City, at the other end of Provo Canyon.
 I’m told that Isaac named Charleston (now mostly under a reservoir) after his son, our Uncle Charlie.